 Vicki Snodgrass-Miller, BA, CMA, CCRC

-20 years of experience in clinical trial implementation.
+More than 20 years of experience in clinical trial implementation.
 With her expertise, she helps train coordinators at other centers.
-Typically, she is overseeing 10-20 clinical trials.
+She typically oversees 10-20 clinical trials.

 Clinical Research Assistant